tardate/LittleArduinoProjects/README.md

-# 316 Little Electronics and Arduino Projects
+# 317 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/QSOPBreakout](./BoldportClub/QSOPBreakout) - all about soldering and the Boldport Club QSOP breakout board.
+> Latest addition:sparkles: [SchmittTrigger/BasicDiscrete](./Electronics101/SchmittTrigger/BasicDiscrete) - test the classic emitter-coupled Schmitt Trigger circuit design.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like